whylabs/whylogs-examples/github-actions/README.md

 We define two steps in our action.
 The first runs a set of constraints that are expected to fail.
 That is done just to check that the constraint logic is working as expected.
 The second step applies a set of constraints that are expected to succeed.

-##Action Tags
+## Action Tags

 `uses:` references the prepackaged action in the`whylabs/whylogs_action` repo.
-That tells github how to run Whylogs on parameters you supply.
+That tells github how to run whylogs on parameters you supply.
 This is a tag common to all Github actions.

 `constraintsfile:` points to a file of constraints defined in this repo.